-In England & Wales a child can choose who to live with from the age of 16, unless there are certain Court Orders in place that say otherwise.
+In England and Wales a child can choose who to live with from the age of 16, unless there are certain Court Orders in place that say otherwise.

 For initial legal advice call our Family & Divorce Lawyers on 03306069626 or contact us online and we will help you.